Operational funding components

 We benchmark this information against mainland schools of comparable isolation, where they exist.

-Please contact email@example.com if you wish to confirm your school’s isolation index.
+Please contact our Resourcing team if you wish to confirm your school’s isolation index.

 Why we use distance from population centres in the isolation index

 Feedback from schools and the education sector indicates that population centres of 20,000 tend to be the most important in terms of relative isolation, and that proximity from a centre of 100,000 people or more is the least important.